A decreasing step method for strongly oscillating stochastic models: Preliminaries

-\begin{MyLemma} Let $\psi(x,y)$ be a function satisfying the regularity and growth conditions in $\Hss$, and let $\Psi(x)=\int \psi(x,y) \mu^x(dy)$, then $\Psi(x)$ is $C^2_b$. \end{MyLemma} \begin{proof} The claim follows from adapting Theorems 3 and 5 in \cite{veretennikov_sobolev_2011} to the linear growth case: the needed equivalent results of convergence in total variation and control of expectations may be found in \cite{meyn_stability_1993}. \end{proof}
+\begin{pf} The claim follows from adapting Theorems 3 and 5 in \citet {veretennikovsobolev2011} to the linear growth case: the needed equivalent results of convergence in total variation and control of expectations may be found in \citet{meynstability1993}. \end{pf}

-As it was shown in Proposition \ref{Prop:ErrorExpansion}, the centered Poisson equation \eqref{Eq:CenteredPoisson} plays a special role in understanding the error expansion of the decreasing Euler algorithm.
-Proposition \ref{Prop:PropertiesPhi}, which is an adaptation of Theorem 1 in \cite{pardoux_poisson_2001} and \cite{veretennikov_sobolev_2011}, states some sufficient conditions for having the solution of such an equation when $f$ belongs to a certain family of functions.
+As it was shown in Proposition~\ref{PropErrorExpansion}, the centered Poisson equation \eqref{EqCenteredPoisson} plays a special role in understanding the error expansion of the decreasing Euler algorithm.
+Proposition~\ref{PropPropertiesPhi}, which is an adaptation of Theorem~1 in \citet{pardouxpoisson2001} and \citet{veretennikovsobolev2011}, states some sufficient conditions for having the solution of such an equation when $f$ belongs to a certain family of functions.